DrChainsaw/NaiveGAflux.jl/README.md

   @test fitness(combined, candidate2) > 13

   # Special mention goes to NanGuard.
-  # It is hard to guarantee that evolution will not produce a model which outputs NaN or Inf.
+  # It is hard to ensure that evolution does not produce a model which outputs NaN or Inf.
   # However, Flux typically throws an exception if it sees NaN or Inf.
   # NanGuard keeps the show going and assigns fitness 0 so that the model will not be selected.
   nanguard = NanGuard(combined)